Chia-Network/chia-docs/docs/03consensus/analysis.md

 # 3.15 Analysis

 ## Safety
 The safety of Chia's consensus is similar to that of other Nakamoto consensus algorithms like Bitcoin.
 There is no guaranteed finality, but the more confirmations a transaction has, the safer it is.

 A transaction needs a certain number of confirmations for a receiver to assume that it cannot be re-orged, under the < 46% (* vdf advantage) colluding assumption.
-Since farmers can theoretically sign multiple blocks at the same height, more confirmations should be used in Chia than in Bitcoin.
-However with a rate of 32 blocks per 10 minutes, 6 confirmations in Bitcoin is equivalent to 192 in Chia, which is more than enough to be considered safe.
-As long as one of those 192 farmers is well behaving (not double signing), that transaction will not be reversed.
+Since farmers can theoretically sign multiple blocks at the same height, more _confirmations_ should be used in Chia than in Bitcoin.
+However, Chia doesn't require anywhere near as much _clock time_ as Bitcoin for a transaction to be considered safe.

+In Chia, there are two main reasons to wait for a certain number of confirmations:
+1. To be confident there won't be a chain re-org.
+As discussed in [Section 3.10](/docs/03consensus/foliage "Section 3.10: Foliage"), a small re-org is a natural occurrence in blockchains, though rare in Chia.

+  To be confident that there won't be a chain re-org, you should wait for six blocks to be created (around two minutes after the first confirmation).

+2. Just in case there is a foliage re-org attack, as described in [Section 3.14](/docs/03consensus/attacks_and_countermeasures#farmer-bribe-foliage-re-org-attack "Section 3.14: Relevant Attacks and Countermeasures").
+This type of attack would require an attacker to discover the identity of -- and successfully bribe -- a large and consecutive number of anonymous block winners.
+This attack would be _extroardinarily_ difficult to pull off, so it is expected to be extremely rare, if it is ever even attempted.

+  If you want to be nearly certain that even a successful foliage re-org attack won't reverse your transaction, you should wait for 32 blocks to be created (around ten minutes after the first confirmation).

 It's worth noting that the 54% requirement only pertains to _non-colluding_ space, rather than _honest_ farming space.
 Profit-seeking farmers gain very little by deviating from the protocol.